21 Creating Good Charts

 (b) The illusion with the checkerboard and shadow removed

 Our brains are extremely dependent on context and make excellent use of the large amounts of experience we have with the real world.
 As a result, we implicitly “remove” the effect of things like shadows as we make sense of the input to the visual system.
-This can result in odd things, like the checkerboard and shadow shown in Figure 21.4 - because we’re correcting for the shadow, B looks lighter than A even though when the context is removed they are clearly the same shade.
+This can result in odd things, like the checkerboard and shadow shown in Figure 21.9 - because the brain automatically corrects for the shadow, B looks lighter than A, even though when the context is removed they are clearly the same shade.

 • Do not use rainbow color gradient schemes